 - Internal bar

 Each pattern informs a trader that the price will likely move in a particular direction.
-For example, the “hangman” pattern on the graph indicates that the price is more likely to turn downwards (the pattern forms at the top of the ascending trend).
-The pattern thus gives the trader a signal to sell.
+For example, the Hangman pattern on the graph indicates that the price is more likely to turn down (the pattern forms at the top of the ascending trend).
+Hence, such a pattern gives the trader a signal to sell.

-The trend line is the basic instrument of graphic analysis, which helps to reveal the current direction of the trend.
-It is first defined in a visual manner, then the relevant line is added.
+The trend line is the basic instrument of graphic analysis, which helps to reveal the current trend direction.
+It is defined first visually, and then the relevant line is put on.

-- If the trend is ascending, the line is held under it, being attached to the local minimums.
+- If the trend is ascending, the line is held under it and attached to local lows.

-- If the trend is descending, the line is held above, attached to the local maximums.
+- If the trend is descending, the line is held above and attached to local highs.

-The most effective way to trade using trend lines is to trade breakouts.
+The most effective way to trade using trend lines is to trade on breakouts.

-- If the price penetrates the descending trend's line, bottom-up, then one should open a deal to buy.
+- If the price penetrates the descending trend's line, bottom-up, then one should open a trade to buy.

-- If the price is penetrating the ascending trend's line, top to bottom, one should open a deal to sell.
+- If the price is penetrating the ascending trend's line, top to bottom, one should open a trade to sell.

-Support and resistance levels are quite similar to trend lines.
-The only difference is that the S&R levels are horizontal.
-The support is built on the local minimums and the resistance is built on the local maximums.
-Support breakout gives the signal to open a deal to sell, while resistance breakout signals that it is the right time to buy.
+Support and resistance levels are quite similar to the trend lines.
+The only difference is that the levels of S&R are horizontal.
+The support is built on the local lows, and the resistance is based on local highs.
+Breaking past the support levels signals that it's time to open a trade to sell, while breaking past the resistance level signals that it's the right time to buy.

 Figures of Graphic Analysis

 Graphic analysis is one of the largest components of technical analysis.
-It is based on studying the figures created by fluctuations in the price chart.
+It's based on studying the figures created by the fluctuations in the price chart.

 There are three types of figures:

 - Turnaround figure (head and shoulders, double top/double bottom).
-If you see these figures, then the trend is very likely about to change, and you should open deals in the opposite direction.
+If you see these figures, then the trend is very likely to change, and you should open trades in the opposite direction.

 - Figures of the trends' continuation (flag, pennant).
-Formation of these figures signals that there is a high possibility that the trend will continue, and you should open deals in its’ direction.
+The formation of these figures signals that there's a high possibility that the trend will continue, and you should open trades in its direction.

-- Uncertainty figures (triangles and others).
-Such figures mean that the market could move in any direction and one should abstain from the trade for a while.
+- Uncertainty figures (triangles and others) mean that the market could move in any direction, and one should abstain from the trade.

-In accordance with the type of figure formed on the chart, the trader will open a deal in one direction or another, or will even stop trading for the moment.
+According to the type of figure formed on the chart, the trader will open a trade in one direction or another or even stop trading for the moment.

-Technical analysis indicators are automatic tools which spare the trader the necessity to analyze the graph himself and make a decision about opening the deal.
+Technical analysis indicators are automatic tools that spare the trader the necessity to analyse the graph and make a decision about opening the trade.

-The indicator gives you a clear sign and the trader opens the deal when he sees the signal.
+The indicator gives you a clear sign to open the trade.

 Each indicator is automatically plotted according to a certain formula.
 For example, the most popular and basic indicator, moving average, is just the average value of the price indicators during a certain period.
 A moving average, with a period of 10, is the arithmetic mean of the price for the last 10 time marks.